Kappa (folklore): Chronology

 album on Keyamura Rokusuke features a kappa without even a turtle-shell, furthering its likeness to a frog (cf. fig. left and fig. above).

 Then a more "comical and affectionate" image of the kappa was formed by ukiyo-e artists.
 A prime example of this was a piece by Tsukioka Yoshitoshi called Tōkyō kaika kyōga meisho: Fukagawa Kiba.
-Kappa shūki ni hekieki (東京開化狂画名所・深川木場川童臭気に辟易) (Meiji 14/1881, cf. Fig. right), showing two kappa being farted on by a human, and one kappa turning yellow.
+Kappa shūki ni hekieki (東京開化狂画名所・深川木場川童臭気に辟易) (1881, cf. Fig. right), showing two kappa being farted on by a human, and one kappa turning yellow.

 Later in the modern age, Nihonga artist Ogawa Usen (1868-1938) favored the kappa theme and drew many, earning him the moniker Kappa no Usen.
 Late in his life he published the collection Kappa hyakuzu (1938), developing a vivacious image of the kappa.

 The humorous kappa given birth in the Edo Period was carried on by later generations.
 In the Shōwa era, manga artist Kon Shimizu serialized Kappa kawatarō which ran in Shōgakusei Asahi magazine, 1951–1952, and Kappa Tengoku that ran in the Shūkan Asahi weekly, 1953–1958, through which a cute and comical image of the kappa penetrated to the masses.
 At the same time Usen's work is seen to have humanized the image of the kappa, as he drew them engaging in a whole array of human activities.

 Thus, while the turtle-shell persists, the heavily frog-like form has established itself as the standard kappa image.